gopiashokan/Healthcare-Data-Analysis-using-PowerBI/README.md

 **Introduction**

 This project aims to develop a comprehensive dashboard using Power BI to visualize key trends and patterns in hospital visitor data.
 By utilizing Data Analysis Expressions (DAX) for in-depth calculations, we offer actionable insights that support informed decision-making in the healthcare sector.
-The analysis focuses on enhancing the understanding of patient demographics and service utilization, ultimately improving operational efficiency and patient satisfaction.
+The analysis focuses on enhancing the patient demographics and service utilization, ultimately improving operational efficiency and patient satisfaction.
 Through effective data visualization, the project empowers healthcare professionals to make data-driven decisions that enhance patient care and optimize resource management.

 <br />